Chromatic Numbers of Exact Distance Graphs: Explicit upper bounds on the chromatic number of exact distance graphs

-\begin{proof}[Proof of Theorem~\ref{dcolplan}\,(b)] The proof of this statement is similar to the proof of \cite[Theorem~1.5\,(a)]{vdHetal16}.
+The proof of part (b) is similar to the proof of \cite[Theorem~1.5\,(a)]{vdHetal16}.
 We assume $g>0$, as otherwise the result holds by Theorem~\ref{dcolplan}\,(a).
-It is well known (see e.g.\ \cite[Lemma 4.2.4]{MT01} or \cite{Q85}) that a graph of genus $g>0$ contains a non-separating cycle $C$ that consists of two optimal paths and such that $G-C$ has genus $g-1$.
-We construct a linear order $L$ of $V$ in the following way.
+It is well known (see e.g.\ \cite[page~111]{MT01} and the proof of \cite[Theorem~1]{Q85}) that a graph of genus $g>0$ contains a non-separating cycle $C$ that consists of two optimal paths and such that $G-C$ has genus $g-1$.
+We construct a linear order $L$ of~$V(G)$ in the following way.
 The first vertices in $L$ will be the vertices in such a cycle $C$.
 If after removing that cycle the genus of the resulting graph is greater than~0, then we choose another such cycle, make its vertices the next ones in the ordering, and remove the cycle.
 We repeat this process inductively until the resulting graph is a planar graph $G'$.
-The vertices of~$G'$ are placed at the end of~$L$, ordered in the way the gives the bound on $\dcol_k(G')$ from Theorem~\ref{dcolplan}\,(a).
+The vertices of~$G'$ are placed at the end of~$L$, ordered in the way that gives the bound on $\dcol_k(G')$ from Theorem~\ref{dcolplan}\,(a).

 Lemma~\ref{short} tells us that for any vertex $y$ and optimal path $P$ we have $|N^k[y]\cap V(P)|\le 2k+1$ for every $k$.
 Hence $|D_{L,k}(y)\cap V(P)|\le 2k+1$ for every vertex $y$ and optimal path~$P$.
-It follows that for any vertex $y$ in $G$, the set $D_{L,2p-1}(y)$ can have at most $2g(2k+1)$ vertices on the removed cycles.
-(Each of the two optimal paths that form a cycle is optimal after the earlier cycles are removed, and vertices cannot belong to $D_{L,2p-1}(y)$ through vertices in older cycles.)
+It follows that for any vertex $y$ in $G$, the set $D_{L,k}(y)$ can have at most $2g(2k+1)$ vertices on the removed cycles.
+(Each of the two optimal paths that form a cycle is optimal after the earlier cycles are removed, and vertices cannot belong to $D_{L,k}(y)$ through vertices in older cycles.)
 Only a vertex $x$ in the planar graph $G'$ can have other vertices of $G'$ in $D_{L,k}(x)$ and Theorem~\ref{dcolplan}\,(a) gives us a bound on the number of such vertices.
-Hence, we obtain that every~$y$ in $G$ satisfies
+Hence, we obtain that every vertex~$y$ in $G$ satisfies

 The result follows. \end{proof}